watson-developer-cloud/node-sdk/README.md

 ##### ICP

 To use the SDK in a Cloud Pak, use the `CloudPakForDataAuthenticator`.
 This will require a username, password, and URL.

+### Cloud Authentication Prioritization

+When uploading your application to IBM Cloud there is a certain priority Watson services will use when looking for proper credentials.
+The order is as follows:
+1. Programmatic (i.e. IamAuthenticator)
+2. Credentials File
+3. VCAP_SERVICES (an environment variable used by IBM Cloud, details found [here](https://cloud.ibm.com/docs/watson?topic=watson-vcapServices))

 ## Setting the Service URL
 You can set or reset the base URL after constructing the client instance using the `setServiceUrl` method: